mkieblesz/local-workspace/README.md

 * make it work on mac
 * inclue rest of the service repos, in total should be around 25
 * consider changing eval to `https://stackoverflow.com/a/14061950/11060504`
-* separate dbs to one dockerfile and apps to another, default is dbs
 * implement rest of test and celery targets
 * implement rest of make targets if any left